 Supportive care.
 Clinical trials are underway to find better ways of reducing other symptoms and side effects of current childhood cancer treatments in order to improve patients’ comfort and quality of life.
 For example, drugs called filgrastim (Neupogen) and pegfilgrastim (Neulasta) may help patients produce more white blood cells after radiation treatment and chemotherapy.
 Doctors are also studying chemoprotective drugs that may help protect the body from the harmful effects of chemotherapy, especially mucositis (mouth sores) .
 Additionally, this area of research includes studies in cardioprotection (protecting the heart and cardiovascular system from chemotherapy) and otoprotection (protecting against damage to the ear).

-If you would like additional information about the latest areas of research regarding childhood cancer, explore these related items:
+If you would like additional information about the latest areas of research regarding childhood cancer, explore these related items that take you outside of this guide:

 - To find clinical trials specific to your child’s diagnosis, talk with the doctor or search online clinical trial databases now .